-Somewhere a bit darker in your house is fine for a Monstera.
+Somewhere a bit darker indoors is fine for a Monstera.
 Mine is beside a north facing window that gets virtually no direct sunlight.
 The room is bright, but it feels like the Monstera sits in the shady corner.

 Apparently Monsteras likes humidity, and need to be kept reasonably moist.
-Ours takes a LOT of water at one sprinkling.
+Ours takes a LOT of water at one sprinkling (but it is enormous).
 Depending on the season, once or twice a week seems to be frequent enough for watering.

 - Keep moist and mist the leaves occasionally.

-- Ours is too big to manhandle outdoors, but they can go outside in the rain for a shower.
+- Ours is very big for moving outdoors now, but they can go outside in the rain for a shower.

 - Needs regular watering – test the soil with your finger and keep it moist.

-So now you know which plants are hardy enough for a beginner, but potent enough air purifiers.
+Now you know which plants are hardy enough for a beginner, but also potent enough air purifiers.